Frequently Asked Questions

 Yes, you’ll meet at your trip’s specific meeting location, park and check in.
 You’ll hop on our Tahoe Whitewater Shuttle Bus for a short drive to the river put-in location and begin the river rafting portion.
 After the river tour, the same bus will pick you up and drive you back to our original meeting location and vehicles.

 River guiding is just like any other service industry position that relies on gratuities.
+Industry standard is anywhere from 15%-20% of the total trip cost factored in with the level of service you feel you received on your adventure.
 While cash gratuities are not mandatory, they are very much appreciated.
 We love what we do and we couldn’t do it without you!
-Like your servers at your favorite restaurant, a typical tip is between 15% and 20% of trip cost.

-There is always a chance of falling in (it’s why we have a photographer)!
-Don’t worry, safety is our top priority and you’ll be equipped with protocols discussed in our Safety Meeting.
+There is always a chance of falling in.
+Safety is our top priority and you will be informed of protocols during our Safety Meeting.

 Especially during the summer heat, our guests often jump into the river at their guide’s discretion.